Kigorian/SportRadar-Code-Challenge/README.md

 hockey team or player.
 The data for these CSV files should come from the API at https://statsapi.web.nhl.com/api/v1/.

+The documentation for this API can be found at https://github.com/sportradarus/sportradar-api-challenge.

 ## Expected Behavior

 1. Begin a console instance in Visual Studio.